Arlo Pro 4 Spotlight Camera 4-Pack Bundle

 Overview

-The Arlo Pro 4 Spotlight Camera 4-Pack Bundle is a wire-free outdoor security system designed for homeowners who want comprehensive coverage without the hassle of running cables or hiring an electrician.
+The Arlo Pro 4 Spotlight Camera 4-Pack Bundle is a 2K HDR wire-free outdoor security system designed for homeowners who want whole-home camera coverage without running cables, drilling render, or hiring an electrician.
 Each camera in the bundle records in crisp 2K HDR resolution and is equipped with an integrated colour spotlight, a built-in siren, and a weatherproof housing rated to IP67 — putting it firmly in the upper tier of consumer-grade security cameras.
 Sold as a four-camera set, this bundle is purpose-built to blanket a typical family home, covering front door, back garden, driveway, and side gate in a single purchase.

 The system is aimed squarely at tech-comfortable homeowners who value aesthetics as much as functionality.
 The cameras are compact and deliberately unobtrusive, and because they run on rechargeable batteries (with an optional solar panel accessory), there are no unsightly cables snaking down render or brickwork.
 Setup is handled entirely through the Arlo app, which walks you through pairing each unit in around five minutes per camera — even less if you're familiar with the ecosystem from a previous Arlo device.